Ashly Burch

 Ashly Burch (born June 19, 1990) is an American actress, writer, director, and singer.
-She is known for her roles as Aloy in the Horizon series, Chloe Price in the Life Is Strange series, Ray in Fortnite, Mel in The Last of Us Part II, Miss Pauling in Team Fortress 2, Tiny Tina in the Borderlands series, the web series Hey Ash, Whatcha Playin'?, Enid Mettle in OK K.O.!
-Let's Be Heroes, Molly McGee in The Ghost and Molly McGee, Ash Graven in Final Space, Cassie Rose in Minecraft: Story Mode, the Rutile Twins in Steven Universe, Rachel Meyee in Mythic Quest, and Cassie Cage in Mortal Kombat X.
+She is known for her roles as Aloy in the Horizon series, Chloe Price in the Life Is Strange series, Tiny Tina in the Borderlands series, Mel in The Last of Us Part II, Miss Pauling in Team Fortress 2, the web series Hey Ash, Whatcha Playin'?, Enid Mettle in OK K.O.!
+Let's Be Heroes, Molly McGee in The Ghost and Molly McGee, Ash Graven in Final Space, Cassie Rose in Minecraft: Story Mode, the Rutile Twins in Steven Universe, Rachel Meyee in Mythic Quest, Cassie Cage in Mortal Kombat X and Ray in Fortnite.

 Early life

 Burch grew up in Phoenix, Arizona, and has an older brother, Anthony.
-Her mother is an immigrant from Thailand who she describes as spiritual, giving food to spirits and praying to them.
+Her mother is an immigrant from Thailand whom she describes as spiritual, giving food to spirits and praying to them.
 She credits her career path as a voice actress to playing Metal Gear Solid at age 12.
 Upon seeing voice actor David Hayter's name alongside that of the main characters, she looked him up and realized that there were actual people who voiced the characters, as she realized that was what she wanted to do as a career.
 She graduated from Occidental College in Los Angeles in 2012.